15 Festive Office Holiday Party Ideas to Celebrate the Season

 Why Do Office Holiday Parties Matter?

-- Improve emotional engagement with organizational culture
+• Improves emotional engagement with organizational culture and the people behind it

 Make Holiday Culture Matter